nebojsa-prodana/spanish-long-term-visa-docker/README.md

 This repository contains a Docker-based workaround for applying for long-term residency in Spain through the official government website.
 Unfortunately, the Spanish government's digital signature system is severely outdated and insecure, requiring obsolete browser technology that modern systems no longer support.

+## Why This Exists

+This workaround exists because:

+1. **Government Negligence**: Spanish authorities have failed to update their systems for over 15 years
+2. **Technical Debt**: The system was built with obsolete technology and never modernized
+3. **User Impact**: Citizens are forced to use insecure software to access government services
+4. **Digital Divide**: Modern computers cannot access basic government services

+This is a clear failure of digital governance and puts citizens at risk by forcing them to use vulnerable software.

 ## The Problem

 The Spanish government's visa application system has not been updated in over a decade and requires: